 Waste Material Human Health Impacts 45 Aldrin/dieldrin Long term exposure can result in headaches, dizziness, irritability, vomiting, or uncontrollable muscle movements.
 Some sensitive people seem to develop a condition in which Aldrin or dieldrin causes the body to destroy its own blood cells.
 EPA has determined that Aldrin and dieldrin are probable human carcinogens.
 Animal studies show that these substances Ammonia When swallowed, ammonia can cause burns in the mouth and throat.
 Skin exposure to ammonia causes burns and open sores as well as severe eye burns or blindness.
 Antimony Antimony in drinking water can cause vomiting and abdominal pain.
 Stomach ulcers have been seen in animals exposed to antimony in drinking water for several months.
 Antimony can also cause eye irritation if it gets in the eye.
 Lung cancer has been observed in some studies of workers, and mice breathing high concentrations of antimony.
 Arsenic Large oral doses in water cause death.
-Other effects include decreased production of red and white blood cells, which may cause fatigue, abnormal heart rhythm, blood-vessel damage resulting in bruising, and impaired nerve function causing a "pins and needles" sensation in your hands and feet.
-Skin changes include darkened skin and the appearance of small "corns" or "warts" on the palms, soles, and torso, and are often associated with changes in the blood vessels of the skin.
-Arsenic is a known carcinogen, and may cause skin, liver, bladder, and lung cancers.
-Benzene Acute exposure can result in death.
-Lower levels can cause drowsiness, dizziness, rapid heart rate, headaches, tremors, confusion, and unconsciousness.
-Ingestion can cause vomiting, irritation of the stomach, dizziness, sleepiness, convulsions, rapid heart rate, coma, and death.
+Other effects include decreased production of red and white blood cells, which may cause fatigue, abnormal heart rhythm, blood-vessel damage resulting in bruising, and impaired nerve function causing a "pins and needles" sensation in your nands and feet.
+Skin changes include darkened skin and the appearance of small corns of warts on the paims, soles, and torso, and are often known carcinogen, and may cause skin, liver bladder, and lung cancers Benzene Acute exposure can result in death I ower levels can cause drowsiness Delizene dizziness rapid heart rate headaches tremors confusion and unconsciousness.
+Ingestion can cause vomiting, irritation of the stomach. dizziness, sleepiness, convulsions, rapid heart rate, coma, and death.
 Topical exposure can cause redness and sores.
 Benzene causes problems in the tissues that form blood cells, especially the bone marrow.
 These effects can disrupt normal blood production and cause a decrease in important blood components, anemia, excessive bleeding, and leukemia.
 Reproductive hazards include irregular menstruation, decreased ovary size,